dmillett/clash/README.md

 * Most 'count' and 'collect' functions take between 20 ms and 1.5 seconds
 * Use **defrecord** offers ~10% performance improvement over map data structure
 * 400,000 generated filter groups against 560,000 complex data structures in 9 hours and < 4 gigs of JVM Heap
+* 95,000 similar maps with 8 keys each in ~0.6 seconds

 *old 4 core pentium 4 with 8 gigs of RAM*